cryptoshepherd/bitcoin-node/README.md

 $ sudo udevadm control --reload-rules && sudo udevadm trigger
 '''

-NOTE: alternatives setup on Linux here: https://electrum.org/#download
+alternatives setup on Linux here: https://electrum.org/#download

 to connect to your node, use the following string: